 7. How has liberalisation of trade and investment policies helped the globalisation process?

 Answer: The liberalisation of trade and investment policies helped the globalisation process because it has helped remove trade barriers.
 It has made foreign trade and investment easier.
 The choices of the buyers have also expanded, as now they get to choose products manufactured by not only domestic companies but also foreign companies.
 Competition among traders has resulted in the lower price of products.
 Liberalisation has spread globalisation as the decision-making power of export and import now lies with the businessmen themselves.

 8. How does foreign trade lead to integration of markets across countries?
 Explain with an example other than those given here.

-Answer: Foreign trade has led to the integration of markets across the countries.
+Answer: Foreign trade has led to the integration of markets across countries.
 Because of foreign trade, the producers are now able to compete and export their goods to the markets of other countries.
 Opportunities are provided not just for the seller but also for the buyer to get goods outside their own country.
-Their choices have expanded as now they get to choose products manufactured by not only domestic companies but also by the foreign companies.
+Their choices have expanded as now they get to choose products manufactured by not only domestic companies but also foreign companies.